prometheus/compliance/remotewrite/README.md

 To generate and view results, add `-json` flag to `go test` command and `tee` the results to a file called `results.json`.

 Tests are marked with compliance levels according to RFC specifications:
-- **MUST**: Required by specification
+- **MUST**: Required by Remote Write specification
-- **SHOULD**: Recommended by specification
+- **SHOULD**: Recommended by Remote Write specification
-- **MAY**: Could have by specification
+- **MAY**: Could have by Remote Write specification
-- **RECOMMENDED**: Not in specification but recommended for performance
+- **RECOMMENDED**: Not in Remote Write specification, but recommended for performance or Prometheus compatibility reasons

 ## Sender Compliance (`/sender`)

-Tests that Remote-Write senders properly implement the protocol by forking sender instances (e.g., Prometheus), examining generated requests, and validating them against the specification.
+Tests that Remote-Write senders implement the RW2 protocol by running tests cases with:

+1. Scraper exposing OpenMetrics 1.0
+2. Target sender to test (e.g., Prometheus),
+3. Special receiver that tests various elements of the request(s).

 Tests cover:
+- Series encoding
 - Float samples encoding
 - Native Histograms encoding
 - Exemplars encoding
+- Metadata encoding
-- Protocol headers and content negotiation
+- Protocol headers
-- Error handling and retry logic
+- Error handling, basic batching and retry logic
-- Backoff and batching behavior
-- Metadata and symbol table management
 - Request formatting and compression

-### Limitations

-The test suite validates the format and structure of requests sent by the sender but does not verify end-to-end data flow or persistence.
-Because senders may have different configuration options and capabilities, passing all tests does not guarantee a sender supports every Remote-Write feature (such as Native Histograms).
-Some senders may not expose certain features or may require specific configuration.
+- Various Prometheus / OpenMetrics 1.0 semantics as "RECOMMENDED" (staleness, upness).
+Because this test depends on scraping behaviour we are testing some elements of the exposition format support too.

 ### Prerequisites

 - Go 1.23 or later
-- The sender binary to test (e.g., Prometheus)
+- The sender binary you want to test (e.g., Prometheus)
+  - Requires OpenMetrics 1.0 scrape capability.
+  - Required Remote Write sending capability.

 The test suite automatically downloads and runs Prometheus as the reference sender implementation.
-For testing custom senders, place the binary in the `bin/` directory.

 ### Configuration